synfonaut/Open-Directory/README.md

 ### data model

-* replace streaming socket
-* need good loading indidcator
-* need good error indidcator, up high
-* make sure pulling internet really lets you surf around, some weirdness when going to uncached sub-category
-* surfing around is a little glithchy...figure out what that's about
-* need ability to slice out local data because it isn't cached until second time so every first visit will be glitchy

-* should pull in sub-category vote data so they don't jump
+* pull in sub-category votes so they don't jump

 * dedicated protocol
  - works compatible with forking